charamzic/charamzic/Readme.md

 I am 38 yo guy from Prague, currently dedicated to learn to code, switch careers and become a web and app developer.
 Although I have a better feeling for visual stuff and front end might look as a wise desicion for me, I'd love to continue working with back end as well.
 So I do work with backend. 😁 It's tough, but rewarding.

 Before coding, You would find me somewhere in the mountains, climbing via ferrata with my clients or in the gym, helping them achieve their goals.
-I
+And now I'm here, merging branches and careers, pushing code and weights.
+And I love it!
+Cant't wait till my first dev job opportunity.

 ![Mountain me](https://github.com/charamzic/charamzic/blob/main/images/mountain_me.jpg)